elixir-lang/elixir-lang.github.com/getting-started/meta/macros.markdown

 ** (CompileError) iex:2: function two/0 undefined
 ```

 Private macros are only available at compilation time.
-That means you can't execute a macro outside of a definition:
+That means you can't execute a private macro outside of a definition:

 ```iex
 iex> defmodule Sample do